 The march (Pride Parade) is probably the best-known symbol and event of NYC Pride, everybody is welcome to watch.
 Expect a lively occasion with over 110 floats!
 If you would like to participate in the march you must be part of an organisation that is officially registered.
-The march is held in New York on the 28th of June 2020.
-It starts at midday from 29th Street and Fifth Avenue and ends on 16th Street and 7th Avenue.
+The march is held in New York on Sunday June 26th 2022.
+It usually starts at midday from 29th Street and Fifth Avenue and ends on 16th Street and 7th Avenue.

 PrideFest is a street festival where you will find vendors, entertainment, and activities all celebrating equality.
-You can also catch mini concerts here and there.
+You can also catch mini-concerts here and there.
 PrideFest takes place around Hudson Street in New York.
 Everybody is welcome and there is no entrance fee.
-It is held during the day on 28th of June 2020.

 Pride Tour in New York